IRS Notice CP2000

 Request a monthly payment plan

-If you want to make payments include a copy of Form 9465 (Installment Agreement Request) when you respond to your IRS CP2000 notice.
-You can also set up a payment plan online, but you won’t be able to do this until the proposed amount becomes a tax assessment.
-In other words, you generally won’t be able to set up a payment plan online until after the time period to respond to the letter has passed.
+If you want to make payments through a IRS notice of deficiency payment plan, include a copy of Form 9465 (Installment Agreement Request) when you respond to your IRS notice CP2000.
+You can also set up a payment plan online, but you won’t be able to do this until the proposed amount becomes a tax assessment — that is, after the deadline to respond to the letter has passed.

 Look into a partial payment agreement